E-Tsai/ustc-operating-systems/lab3-interrupt_timer/README.md

 Read `tick_hook()` in `userApp/main.c` and implement RR algorithm.

 ‌Provide corresponding test cases for each algorithm implemented, explain your test case design.

+Check out the head file references and `userApp` replacement we provided.

 ## References